 Most ASIC design projects go through concurrent evolution of RTL, floorplan and package.
 Sometimes, for new IP, we can expect that the IP vendor will provide multiple drops of increasing maturity as the project progresses.
 Given this state of affairs, does this principle imply that we must freeze RTL before running synthesis? or that the IP must be solid before the RTL is designed?
 No!
 Quality is relative to expectations and point of view.
 For synthesis, the meaning of high-quality IP might be that the timing information contained in the libraries are final or close to final.
 This would allow synthesis to proceed without nasty timing surprises down the line.
 The area of the IP is immaterial.
 The IP need not even have a dummy placeholder LEF.
 For place-and-route, high quality can be taken to mean fixed IP macro size and fixed pin locations.
 The GDSII that matches the size and pin locations can come later during the final DRC runs.
 Clearly, this principle does not preclude usage of a concurrent evolution methodology.

 What we seek to prevent is the propagation of low quality (as defined by expectations) in the ASIC flow.
 Quality is a box that is centered around a target number (area in sq.mm, for example) and bounded on either side by tolerance limits (within 5% of final design area, for example).
 Anything within the box is of acceptable quality.
 Anything outside the box is of low quality.
 Low quality RTL, for example, can be defined as RTL that does not include blocks with large area impact.
+When the designer does not fully capture the area of the design, the place-and-route strategy will suffer.
+When the design grows by a million gates over the space of a few iterations, your floorplan and powerplan go out of the window.
+In fact, you might find yourself in the unenviable position of having to switch from a flat place-and-route strategy to a hierarchical one.

 Low quality inputs lead to low quality outputs.
 Rather than waste time and effort downstream, do the right thing: Get quality right the first time around.